CLiMB Lab @ Stanford

 Shain, Cory, Kean, Hope, Casto, Colton, Lipkin, Benjamin, Affourtit, Josef, Siegelman, Matthew, Mollica, Francis, and Fedorenko, Evelina

-Journal of Cognitive Neuroscience, 2024
+Journal of Cognitive Neuroscience Nov, 2024

-2. PNAS
+3. PNAS

 Large-scale evidence for logarithmic effects of word predictability on reading time